2025–26 Indian Racing League: Mid-season

-Kichcha's Kings Bengaluru changed both drivers of their No. 27 entry for round two, with Jani and Alva being replaced by former Formula One test driver Dani Clos and 2022 drivers' champion Akhil Rabindra.
+Kichcha's Kings Bengaluru changed both drivers of their No. 27 entry after the non-championship opener, with Jani and Alva being replaced by former Formula One test driver Dani Clos and 2022 drivers' champion Akhil Rabindra.

-Alva and Jani returned for round three, and Rabindra moved over to the Hyderabad Blackbirds, where he replaced Akshay Bohra.
+Alva and Jani returned for round two, and Rabindra moved over to the Hyderabad Blackbirds, where he replaced Akshay Bohra.
 The Chennai Turbo Riders meanwhile replaced Shibin Yousaf with series debutant Viswas Vijayraj, and at the Kolkata Royal Tigers, Tom Canning was absent and replaced by series returnee Julius Dinesen.

+Round three saw several driver changes after its postponement by multiple months.
+Sai Sanjay was replaced by reigning MRF F2000 champion Ishaan Madesh at the Speed Demons Delhi, while Kolkata Royal Tigers' Alexandra Hervé and Julius Dinesen were replaced by GT driver Jemma Moore and returnee Tom Canning.
+GB3 driver Divy Nandan replaced Akhil Rabindra at the Hyderabad Blackbirds, while Neel Jani's seat at the Kichcha's Kings Bengaluru was filled by Indian F4 runner-up Sachel Rotgé.

 Race calendar

-The provisional calendar was announced in July of 2025, with the venues of the final two rounds yet to be confirmed.
-All events will be held in India and will be run in tandem with the F4 Indian Championship.
-In February 2025, the series confirmed it would host a street race in the state of Goa as part of the 2025 season – this was later added as the fourth round of the series.
-In September 2025, the championship announced that another new venue, the Mumbai Street Circuit, would host the season finale in December.
-A week ahead of the planned round at Goa, the championship announced that the round would be postponed, with the final two rounds later pushed back again to January and February of 2026.
+The provisional calendar, comprising five race weekends, was announced in July of 2025, with the venues of the final two rounds yet to be confirmed.
+In February 2025, the series confirmed plans to host a street race in the state of Goa as part of the 2025 season – this was later added as the third round of the series.
+In September 2025, the championship announced plans for another new venue, the Mumbai Street Circuit, for the season finale.
+The final two rounds were pushed back multiple times before the penultimate round was held in February of 2026, using an overhauled weekend format that added a third race featuring a mid-race driver swap.
+The season final at Mumbai was later announced to instead be part of the planned 2026 season, thereby making the Goa round the season final.